fuankarion/Vision17/Lab9-HogDetection/readme.md

 - Do you think the false positives follow a pattern?
 - Do you think the false negatives follow a pattern?
 - How could you improve your algorithms?
 Think big, be creative, we are in the what if domain :)

+## Extra credit
+Ever heard of the [viola-jones algorithm](http://www.vision.caltech.edu/html-files/EE148-2005-Spring/pprs/viola04ijcv.pdf)?.
+It is classic boosting  strategy first presented for face and can be easily to other detection problems.
+There are lots of implementations around the web, pick the one you like the most and get results on our test set.
+Include in your report the quantitative comparison against multiscale-hog, which one  works best? any idea why?